Category Archives: Greek Royals

 Westminster Abbey was completed around 1060 and was consecrated in 1065, during the reign of Edward the Confessor.
 Construction of the second and present church was begun in 1245 by Henry III who selected the site for his burial.
 In 1269, Henry III oversaw a grand ceremony to rebury Edward the Confessor in a magnificent new shrine, personally helping to carry the body to its new resting place.

-Westminster Abbey was the wedding venue for six royal weddings during the reigns of the Plantagenet kings including that of King Richard II to Anne of Bohemia in 1382.
+Westminster Abbey was the wedding venue for six royal weddings during the reigns of the Plantagenet kings including the wedding of King Richard II to Anne of Bohemia in 1382.
 That would be the last royal wedding at Westminster Abbey until the reign of King George V. Queen Victoria’s granddaughter and King George V’s first cousin Princess Patricia of Connaught married The Honorable Alexander Ramsay at Westminster Abbey in 1919.
 This was the first major royal event after World War I.

 The wedding of George’s sister Princess Mary and Viscount Lascelles in 1922 was the first time a child of a monarch had married at Westminster Abbey since 1290 when Margaret of England, daughter of King Edward I, married John II, Duke of Brabant.
 George’s brother Prince Albert, Duke of York, the future King George VI, had married Lady Elizabeth Bowes-Lyon at Westminster Abbey in 1923.
 Because there had not been a royal wedding for eleven years, there was much excitement about the wedding of George and Marina.